 Compression of Human Movement Data

-David P. Chiasson, Junkai Xu, Peter Shull
+David P. Chiasson, Junkai Xu, Peter B. Shull

 Shanghai Jiaotong University

 Email: pshull@sjtu.edu.cn

 Introduction

 There exists numerous applications for human movement information including virtual reality, wearable electronics, physical therapy and human performance.
 The utilization of biomechanical understanding to any human movement application depends on the efficient processing and representation of the kinematic data.
 Yet, techniques for dealing with this class of multimedia information has received little attention compared with the mature fields of image, audio, and text.
 In order to enable the applications listed above, efficient and standard techniques for processing and representing kinematic data are needed.
 This work addresses the second of those needs, the representation of kinematic data.
 Representation is more important than processing as processing cannot happen without representation, and consensus is required for useful representation while processing techniques can be customized.
 We apply an array of compression techniques borrowed from other fields of multimedia networks as well as several novel approaches to compress six-axis IMU data of various human movements and body segments.
 The authors hypothesise that the most efficient representation format will utilize a mechanical understanding of the relationship between rotation and orientation ie, cross-correlation between accelerometer and gyroscope information.